 Become CPR Certified

 While useful, knowing the steps of CPR is certainly no substitute for becoming CPR certified.
-If you would like to receive expert, hands-on instruction on how to administer CPR in an environment that is designed to help you master crucial life-saving skills, taking one of our CPR classes is an excellent option to consider.
-To learn more about the wide range of high-quality CPR classes that we offer at EA Certs, be sure to contact us today.
+If you would like to receive expert, hands-on instruction on how to administer CPR in an environment that is designed to help you master crucial life-saving skills, take one of our CPR classes that we offer: Heartsaver first aid certification, Heartsaver CPR AED, Heartsaver First Aid CPR AED, or Heartsaver Pediatric First Aid.
+To learn more about the wide range of high-quality CPR certification classes that we offer at EA Certs, be sure to contact us today.